andrew/ultimate-awesome/README.md

 - [awesome-EOS](https://github.com/ptalmeida/awesome-EOS) - A curated list of awesome EOS resources and projects .
 - [awesome-indie-android-apps](https://github.com/ramakanthd92/awesome-indie-android-apps) - A curated list & timeline of awesome android apps by indie developers / solopreneurs .
 - [awesome-elm-metal](https://github.com/scottcorgan/awesome-elm-metal) - Awesome metal to listen to while coding Elm.
+- [awesome-polkadot](https://github.com/shawntabrizi/awesome-polkadot) - An opinionated list of awesome resources in the Polkadot ecosystem.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-chatgpt-zh](https://github.com/tksye/awesome-chatgpt-zh) - 各种ChatGPT资源生成力精选资源清单，以及如何更有效地使用中文与ChatGPT进行交流的方法。.
 - [awesome-unikernels](https://github.com/uniqernel/awesome-unikernels) - :zap: Curated list of unikernel resources.